sratilai/digicoffee/stuff.md

 >Digital Humanities Quarterly (DHQ) is an open-access, peer-reviewed, digital journal covering all aspects of digital media in the humanities.

 - [Digital Icons: Studies in Russian, Eurasian and Central European New Media] (http://www.digitalicons.org/)
+>Digital Icons: Studies in Russian, Eurasian and Central European New Media (Digital Icons) is an online publication that appears twice a year.
+The journal is a multi-media platform that explores new media as a variety of information flows, varied communication systems and networked communities.
+The main goal of the journal is to disseminate research on new media in the region across global communities of scholars, media practitioners and the general public.